Your free business.com+ membership unlocks exclusive tech deals and advisor support

 In that example, you created a dummy file in $Folder1, causing the folders to be out of sync.
 Compare-Object shows that newfile1234.xml is in $Folder1, but not in $Folder2.

-Now you must copy whatever files Compare-Object finds to the folder that doesn’t contain the file.
+Once the difference is identified, you can program the script to copy the missing file to the destination folder.
 That’s similar to how you would manage file system ACLs with PowerShell to identify and address what’s missing.

 To sync the folders, you must create a script like this: